aditya-parab/blog/_posts/2021-12-08-EmployeeDashboard.md

 ![Employee Registration Process]({{ site.baseurl }}/assets/videos/employee_registration.gif)

 ## Employee Dashboard
-Upon successful registration of Employee profile, the user reaches the Employee Dashboard.
-This displays the Employee details along with the current status of the submitted employee experience verification requests.
+Upon successful registration of employee profile, the user reaches the employee dashboard.
+This displays the employee details along with the current status of the submitted employee experience verification requests.
 The requests are sent via the form to those employers that the user has worked with.

 The process of successful registration is shown in the below GIF.